portertech/sensu-severity-filter/README.md

 This Filter Asset implements the [Sensu 1.x built-in Handler severities filter logic][2].

-The logic excludes events unless their check exit status matches the specified severity, excepting of certain "ok" severity events.
+The severities filter logic excludes events unless their check exit status matches the specified severity, except for certain OK-severity events.

-OK events are allowed when the available check history includes a match for the specified severity.
+OK-severity events are allowed when the available check history includes a match for the severity specified in the filter.

 ## Usage